Dunkin’ Boston Kreme

-Dunkin' Boston Kreme donuts with text '270 calories'.
+Display of Boston Kreme donuts at Dunkin' with text '270 calories.'

-One Boston Kreme Donut, filled with Bavarian Kreme, from Dunkin’ has 270 calories, 11 grams fat, 39 grams carbohydrates, and 5 grams protein.
+One Dunkin’ Donuts Boston Kreme, filled with Bavarian Kreme, has 270 calories, 11 grams fat, 39 grams carbohydrates, and 5 grams protein.

 This is your complete guide to the calories, nutrition facts, and ingredients in a Dunkin’s Boston Kreme Donut.
 Don’t miss the sections below on total dietary fat and added sugars.